Icod de los Vinos: Coat of Arms of Icod de los Vinos

 To speak of the Drago milenario (declared a National Monument in 1917) is to speak of the essence of the town's fame.
 It is because of this ancient example of Canary Island flora, a symbol which evokes the lively community of the hospitable northern population, that in the conduct of its festivals in honor of Christ on Calvary, the islands' feelings of patriotism and religion are given tribute.
 This tribute recalls the numerous glorious dates of the isles' history, so closely linked from the initial conquest that began its recorded history.

-The Drago and the Teide (which symbolizes the rise of the island toward all things great and noble) figure prominently in the city's coat of arms, which was bestowed upon the city by Royal Decree on 9 November 1921.
+The Drago and the Teide (which symbolizes the rise of the island toward all things great and noble) figure prominently in the town's coat of arms, which was bestowed upon the town by Royal Decree on 9 November 1921.
 As one can see in the accompanying picture, it consists of two divided quarters.
 In one, the Teide appears over a field of blue; in the other, the Drago is over a field of silver.
 The blazon is encircled by eight clusters of golden grapes over a field of sinople (2).
 Four tenantes (3) symbolize the history of the island's conquest upon evoking a change of impressions between the menceyes Belicar de Icod, Rosmeu de Daute, Pelinor de Adeje, and Adjoña de Abona, with the aim of ending their valiant resistance against the Spanish troops which had already triumphed at two crucial points in the present-day areas of La Victoria de Acentejo and Los Realejos.
 The heraldic elements exalt the traditional courtesy and hospitality of the people of Icod; their laboriousness and extremely fertile countryside; their profound sense of patriotism and their dedication to the memory of the history uniting their two races under the auspices of Santa Cruz.
-As an official blazon, the coat of arms of Icod affirms and underscores all of the acts of the city.
+As an official blazon, the coat of arms of Icod affirms and underscores all of the acts of the town.

 (1) CANARIAS - Magazine which is published in Villa de La Orotava.

 (2) Sinople - Heraldic color which in painting is represented by green, and in engraving by oblique lines which run from the cantón diestro del jefe al siniestro de la punta.
 It is also used as a noun.

 (3) Tenantes - Each one of the figures of men/angels that the shield displays.